pwmckenna/pwmckenna.github.io/_posts/2012-8-6-making-of-one-hash.md

 {% endhighlight %}

 It should be noted that this streaming url can be used for normal browser downloads as well.
 This means that you could write a back-up service where everyone had bits and pieces of everything, but when someone clicked a link on your page to download their content, it would download into their browser like a normal download.
-The code to add those links to your page might look somethis like the following:
+The code to add those links to your page might look something like the following:

 {% highlight javascript %}
 btapp.live('torrent * file * properties streaming_url', function(streaming_url) {